-Many school and college graduates dream of a career in finance because of the plenty of lucrative job opportunities to search for in the field.
+Many college graduates dream of a career in finance because of the plenty of lucrative job opportunities to search for in the field.

-Even the entry-level jobs in finance field are better paying than most other fields.
+Even the entry-level jobs in the finance field are better paying than most other fields.

 With the right skills, motivation and professional contacts, one can easily climb up the success ladder and join the ranks of the echelons of the finance world.